Traveling with $10,000 Cash

 Charges for failing to report are punishable by up to 10 years in federal prison and fines for up to $500,000.
 The criminal statute of limitations for failing to report cash is five (5) years from the violation date.

-Even if you were not arrested when CBP seized the money, you might later face criminal charges if federal agents or the U.S. Attorney’s Office later discovers evidence that the money had an illegally intended use or is derived from an illegal source.
+Even if you were not arrested when CBP seized the money, you might later face criminal charges if federal agents or the U.S. Attorney’s Office later discover evidence that the money had an illegally intended use or is derived from an illegal source.

 In addition to civil or criminal penalties for the failure to report related charges, including bulk cash smuggling crimes in Florida.